-- Initiating university conduct action if the offender is a student and if the offense violates university policies.
-Conduct actions can include reprimand, removal from residence, probation, suspension or expulsion, depending upon the severity of the offense.
-The Office of the Dean of Students investigates and processes cases of sexual assault and misconduct through an administrative hearing. - Free counseling and health services are available to victims. - Victims are offered available options to change their living environment, and academic accommodations upon request. - At the victim's request, Dominican University will assist in notifying the River Forest police.
-Transportation to an emergency room will also be provided.
+- Initiating university conduct action if the offender is a student or employee and if the offense violates university policies.
+Conduct actions can include reprimand, removal from residence, probation, suspension or expulsion, or termination depending upon the severity of the offense.
+The Office of the Dean of Students investigates and processes cases of sexual assault and misconduct through an administrative hearing.
+Human Resources investigates complaints regarding employees. - Free counseling and health services are available to victims. - Victims are offered available options to change their living environment, and academic accommodations upon request, though changes may also be made to the accused's schedule or living arrangements, as well. - At the victim's request, Dominican University will assist in notifying the River Forest police.
+Transportation to an emergency room can also be provided.